Software Engineering: A Modern Approach

 1.3 Classification of Software Systems

 Software is part of a wide array of human activities.
 It comes in different sizes and types, supporting a variety of functional and non-functional requirements.
-As such, it’s important to avoid the misconception that there is a single and universal method for software development.
+As such, it’s important to avoid the misconception that there is a single, universal method for software development.
 In other words, we should not assume that all software must follow the same processes, design principles, architectural patterns, or quality assurance practices.

-Bertrand Meyer proposed a classification (link) that assists in distinguishing between the types of software that can be developed and in identifying the most recommended software engineering practices for each one.
+Bertrand Meyer proposed a classification (link) that assists in distinguishing between the types of software that can be developed and in identifying the most recommended software engineering practices for each type.
 According to Meyer, there are three primary types of software: Acute Systems, Business Systems, and Casual Systems.
 We discuss Casual and Acute systems first, followed by Business systems.

 Casual systems, or Type C systems, are not under pressure for high-quality performance.
 They can tolerate minor bugs without jeopardizing their operation.
-As examples, we can mention an academic project script, a data migration program for one-time-use, or a system to manage a student association’s membership.
+As examples, we can mention an academic project script, a data migration program for one-time use, or a system to manage a student association’s membership.
 These systems do not require high internal quality standards, optimal runtime performance, or sophisticated user interfaces.
 They are typically implemented by a single developer and are non-critical and lightweight.
 As a result, they do not benefit from the practices, techniques, and processes discussed in this book.
 In fact, over-engineering is a risk for such systems, as there’s no need for advanced techniques.

 On the other end of the spectrum, we have Acute systems, or Type A systems, where a single failure can have devastating consequences, including the loss of human lives.
 Notable examples include control systems used in autonomous vehicles, nuclear power plants, airplanes, ICU equipment, and subway trains.
-The software that controlled the Ariane 5 rocket is another sample (see Section 1.2.4).
+The software that controlled the Ariane 5 rocket is another example (see Section 1.2.4).
 Developing these systems requires rigorous processes, including comprehensive code review and external certification.
 It’s common to have hardware and software redundancies—for example, two systems running in parallel that only make a decision when both agree.
 Sometimes, Type A systems are designed using formal languages based on logic or set theory.

-Notice: In this book, we will not cover Type A (Acute) systems.
+Note: In this book, we will not cover Type A (Acute) systems.

 Lastly, we have Business Systems, or Type B systems.
-These systems are the ones that benefit the most from the principles and practices discussed in this book.
-They cover a wide array of enterprise applications (like finance, human resources, logistics, sales), various web-based systems, software libraries and frameworks, general-purpose applications (such as text editors and spreadsheets), and basic software systems (like compilers and IDEs).
+These systems benefit most from the principles and practices discussed in this book.
+They cover a wide array of enterprise applications (like finance, human resources, logistics, and sales), various web-based systems, software libraries and frameworks, general-purpose applications (such as text editors and spreadsheets), and basic software systems (like compilers and IDEs).
 The practices presented in this book were proposed to make the development of Type B systems more productive and to contribute to their quality, both internally (for example, resulting in systems that are easier to maintain) and externally (producing systems with fewer bugs, for example).

 1.4 Upcoming Chapters